nalyk/slimwp/README.md

 ### Developer tutorials

-Glued comes with two modules aimed at getting you up to speed quickly.
+Slimwp comes with two modules aimed at getting you up to speed quickly.
 The `tutorial` microservice serves as an introduction to the Slim4 framework.

 The `skeleton` module is a copy&paste&edit skeleton, which includes everything needed to write a proper microservice: